New Dodge Charger coming to Europe with both petrol and pure-electric muscle

-The gargantuan 100.5kWh battery featured in the Charger Daytona EVs has a peak discharge rate of 550kW in order to maximise acceleration by allowing the motors to draw as much energy as the battery can provide over the span of a quarter mile, which Dodge estimates the Scat Pack will complete in just 11.5 seconds.
+The gargantuan 100.5kWh battery featured in the Charger Daytona EVs has a peak discharge rate of 550kW in order to maximise acceleration by allowing the motors to draw as much energy as the battery can provide over the span of a quarter of a mile, which Dodge estimates the Scat Pack will complete in just 11.5 seconds.

 Dodge Charger SRT Banshee to be performance flagship

-However, there’s an even more powerful Daytona Charger SRT Banshee version still to come.
+However there’s an even more powerful Daytona Charger SRT Banshee version still to come.
 Performance stats for this particular model are still under wraps for now, but it will use an 800-volt propulsion system, rather than the 400-volt setup in the R/T and Scat Pack cars.

 The Charger Daytona R/T and Scat Pack use two electric motors for all-wheel drive.
 The front motor can be disconnected to improve range and efficiency when needed, while the rear motor incorporates a mechanical limited slip differential to increase traction and performance.